CallistoLabsNYC/samsa/README.md

 ```

 ## Examples
 We provide 3 high level [examples](/examples) for those interested in trying `samsa` out.
+There are TLS versions as well.
 The setup is as follows:

 1. Use `docker-compose up` to start your redpanda cluster.
 1. Go to http://localhost:8080/topics to view the redpanda console.